Posted Tuesday, June 28, 2022

 For more accurate car pricing, most dealers believe Kelley Blue Book or Edmunds, while NADA can hardly be used for real references.

-To get the most accurate used car value in Indianapolis, check both, KBB and NADA evaluations, and get an opinion from the local dealers, like Indy Auto Man.
-Take your car to the dealership to carry out an estimate or get our firm offer online right now.
+To get the most accurate used car value in Indianapolis, check both, KBB and Nada evaluations, and get an opinion from the local dealers, like Indy Auto Man.
+Take your car to the dealership to carry out an estimation or get our firm offer online right now.